to Pitt Nutrition and Dietetics!

 programs can train individuals to become RDNs.

-Many students feel becoming an RDN
+Many students feel becoming an RDN means working

-means working in a medical setting all day.
+in a medical setting.

 However, earning the RDN credential opens doors to many different